Board Member, Member of the Strategic & Risk Management Committee

 B.Tech (IT), Executive MBA

-Board Member, Vice-Chair of Governance & Nominating Committee
+Secretary, Chair of the Governance & Nominating Committee

 With a vast experience in the Technology sector of the corporate world, Vase’s specialty lies in Service Delivery through Technology Management for Global Operations.
 She currently leads Operational Support Strategy and Optimization for Lifion with a focus to drive global operational expansion for improved strategic positioning and better customer service.
 Throughout her career, Vase has worked for many Fortune 500 companies around the globe helping them make the best use of technology to solve business problems thus promoting growth.
 She is the Regional Director for iWIN (International Women’s Inclusion Network) Canada, a Business Resource Group for corporate women in her company.
 She uses this capacity to promote a culture of empowering women ‘to sit at the table’.
 She believes the world needs more women in leadership roles.